gyu-eun-lee/ogs-data-analysis-tools/README.md

 # ogs-data-analysis-tools
+A collection of tools for fetching and analyzing user data from OGS

 This repository houses various small utilities (mostly consisting of Python notebooks) for fetching and analyzing user data from the [Online Go Server (OGS)](https://online-go.com/).
 Each utility is housed in its own top-level folder.